atomind-ai/mlip-arena/.github/README.md

 For a more practical example using HPC resources, please now refer to [MD stability benchmark](../benchmarks/stability/temperature.ipynb).

-## Quickstart

-Instruction for individual benchmark is provided in the README in each corresponding folder under [/benchmark](../benchmarks/).

 ### List of modular tasks

 The implemented tasks are available under `mlip_arena.tasks.<module>.run` or `from mlip_arena.tasks import *` for convenient imports (currently doesn't work if [phonopy](https://phonopy.github.io/phonopy/install.html) is not installed).